-The Nectar Notifier is an online desktop browser extension which acts as a reminder to collect points when you shop online.
-With nearly 400 online brands offering Nectar points on shopping its a useful reminder without having to check, or even forget.
+The Nectar Notifier is an online desktop browser extension that acts as a reminder to collect points when you shop online.
+With nearly 400 online brands offering Nectar points on shopping it’s a useful reminder without having to check, or even forget.

 Powered by Yahoo, the Nectar Notifier earns you points for your online searches, currently up to 1-2 points per search and up to 200 points per month.